MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerysystemtime.md

 ### -param CurrentCount [out]

-Pointer to the current time on return from <b>KeQuerySystemTime</b>.
+Pointer to LARGE_INTEGER variable that receives the current time.